-15.8.8 Metadata
+14.8.8 Visualizing metadata

-Metadata associated with a phylogenetic tree (described in detail in section 15.9) can be visualized in a number of different ways:
+Metadata associated with a phylogenetic tree (described in detail in section 14.9) can be visualized in a number of different ways:

-- Node shape Different node shapes are available to visualize metadata. - Node symbol size Change the node symbol size to visualize metadata. - Node color Change the node color to visualize metadata. - Label text The metadata can be shown directly as text labels as shown in figure 15.29.
+- Node shape Different node shapes are available to visualize metadata. - Node symbol size Change the node symbol size to visualize metadata. - Node color Change the node color to visualize metadata. - Label text The metadata can be shown directly as text labels as shown in figure 14.31. - Label text color The label text can be colored and used to visualize metadata (see figure 14.31).